5ch4um1/MicrowireEEPROM/README.md

+forked from

 # Microwire EEPROM Library for Arduino

+and just added 2 examples that seem to work on my box (arduino nano clone) with the eeprom i want to read.
+(93c66)

+Original Text:

 This library enables you to read and write EEPROM chips which use the Microwire protocol.
 Examples are chips such as the ST93C66 or 93LC46.
 See the datasheets